 The Tennis 50p is part of the infamous Olympic 50p coin set released to commemorate the 2012 Olympic Games held in London, but how much is it worth today?

-If you want to buy a Tennis 50p be willing to spend an average of £2.21 on eBay.
+If you want to buy a Tennis 50p be willing to spend an average of £2.31 on eBay, according to recent values in 2022.

 Let’s take a dive into the meaning behind the coin and why it regularly sells for over 4 times its face value.